 Other initiatives from City of Seattle departments include:

 #ShoptheSqueeze: On March 15, 2019, the Office of Economic Development and the Seattle Department of Transportation launched #ShoptheSqueeze, a social media contest encouraging locals to post about their favorite Downtown small businesses and the alternative transportation options they use to visit them.
 Every week, winning posts will receive prizes like $100 pre-loaded ORCA cards and Visa gift cards.
-Our campaign mascots, Simon the Sasquatch and Pearl the Squirrel, will deliver family-friendly campaign messaging about important transit milestones, ideas for creative commuting, and photo contest details.
+Our campaign mascots, Simon the Sasquatch and Pearl the Squirrel, deliver family-friendly campaign messaging about important transit milestones, ideas for creative commuting, and photo contest details.
 To join the fun, follow @SeattleEconomy on Facebook, Instagram, and Twitter.
 For more information and full contest rules, visit www.seattle.gov/shopthesqueeze.

 Access & Attract: Seattle Center encourages visitors to determine their best walking, cycling or transit route in advance, building in time to travel to the area for their activity.
 Their Access & Attract campaign includes a new online resource, Find Your Ride, that provides ideas, information and incentives on accessing Seattle Center.
 A new video lays out the many ways for people to find their way to Seattle Center.
 Information on current road construction affecting access to Seattle Center and alternate routes may be found on the Seattle Center Transportation Updates webpage.